batuhan-dilek99/Hack-the-Box-Journal/README.md

-# Hack the Box Journal of Batuhan DİLEK
+# Hack the Box Journal
 You can view my solutions on each box I have penetrated.
 Enjoy :) <br/>
 My HTB nickname is -> daemonDisciple<br/>
 ![oni](https://thumbs.gfycat.com/RigidPleasantChicken-size_restricted.gif)